ashleyedds/blog2.0/content/post/immediate-action/index.md

 ---
-title: The Power of Immediate Action: How I Tamed My Endless To-Do List
+title: "The Power of Immediate Action: How I Tamed My Endless To-Do List"
 description: Discover how a simple shift in behavior helped me gain control over my workload, build trust with my team, and get more done—without burning out. license.enabled: false
 slug: immediate-action